Social Justice Ministry

-The Office of Social Justice Ministry (formerly Catholic Social Action) strives to build the capacity of the diocesan Church to act effectively in defense of human dignity, human rights and the pursuit of justice and peace.
-Staff members interact with the community at large through efforts such as homeless shelters, food pantries, meal programs, welfare reform, violence prevention, healthcare and advocacy.
-Whenever possible, an ecumenical and interfaith perspective is sought.
+The Office of Social Justice Ministry / Dignity of the Human Person strives to build the capacity of the diocesan Church to act effectively in defense of human dignity, human rights and the pursuit of justice and peace.
+The following events, programs, resources, services, and grants are directed and coordinated by office staff.

 Catholic Social Teaching is an essential element of our faith arising from our experiences of Christ in the Eucharist.
 Our teachings are inseparable from our understanding of human life and human dignity.

 Respect Life Ministry within the archdiocese is overseen by the office of Dignity of the Human Person.
 Staff coordinates the planning of the annual Respect Life Mass, Holy Hours for Life, and distribution of Parish Kits.

 Urban Ministry focuses on seven key areas of service: prayer, dialogue, accompaniment, presence, crisis response, bridge building, and adult and child education.

 The Catholic Campaign for Human Development (CCHD) is the official anti-poverty program of the U.S. Conference of Catholic Bishops.